pcorliss/buildtree/README.md

 * repo#new should note which repos are already in the system
 * Flush user_repos cache every 24 hours
 * Create a repo query event which enques a build on repo creation.
+* Command Output and docker output to user/logs
+* Construct a shell script from a config file
+* Destroy docker instance after running